Samsung/tizen-docs/docs/application/web/guides/machine-learning/trainer.md

 ## Load trained model from a file

 A trained model can be loaded from a file, both its structure and weights.
 If the model was saved using `FORMAT_INI_WITH_BIN` format, which produces two files, provide a path to the `ini` file.
 It contains a reference to the binary file with weights.
 It will be loaded during the compilation phase.
-Remember to add a proper privilege to the `config.xml` as described in [the prerequisites](#prerequisites):
+Remember to add proper privileges to the `config.xml` as described in [the prerequisites](#prerequisites):

 ```javascript
 var model = tizen.ml.trainer.createModel();